Marcello Cottafava: Career

 He started his career at Sampdoria and promoted to the first team in 1996, but failed to make his appearances in Serie A. From 1997 to 2004 he played in Serie C1 with Saronno, Carrarese, Lecco, Treviso and Giulianova.

 Treviso

 After loaned to Giulianova, Cottafava returned to Treviso in 2004.
 He also made his first debut for Serie A on 11 September 2005, after the club get promote to first division.

 Lecce

 The 2006–07 season began with Treviso, in the cadet series, and he moved to Lecce, a Serie B club, in January.
 He started for the rest of the league, until he was cautioned for an alleged doping case.
 On 21 June he was acquitted for not committing the crime: he had used a nasal spray, which had caused an alleged doping effect.
-In the 2007–2008 season he scored a valuable mark by pulling from about thirty meters against Pisa, for the momentary 1–0.
-The game then ends with a 1–1 result.

 Triestina

 On 1 September 2008 he moved to Triestina, where he scored 3 goals in 77 appearances in two seasons.
 In the pre-season of the 2010–11 season he was put out of the squad by Triestina and then reinstated in January.
-In July, he rescinded his contract with the halberd company.
+In July, he rescinded his contract with the Halberd company.